 This is where staying organized will help you out.
 If you stayed organized your entire stay, then everything should be in its designated place.

 If not, here are a few common areas where things get left behind most often:

 - Under the bed or in the bedding

 - Outlets (phone charger)

 - Outside area (patio or rooftop terrace)

 Traveling to Mexico is considered safe overall.
 The most common crimes are theft, robbery, and corruption.
-The main things you need to remember in order to stay safe are; know what to expect before traveling, be prepared by packing the proper gear, stay aware, stay organized, and stay hydrated.
+The main things you need to remember in order to stay safe are; knowing what to expect before traveling, being prepared by packing the proper gear, staying aware, staying organized, and staying hydrated.